- Reverse sneezing is usually not a cause for concern.

 Treating Reverse Sneezing in Dogs

-Most of the time, no specific cause can be determined, and the reverse sneezing episode will typically resolve on its own without treatment and with no adverse consequences.
+Most of the time, no specific cause can be determined, and stopping the reverse sneezing will typically happen on its own without treatment and with no adverse consequences.

 “If reverse sneezing is infrequent, typically nothing is done because reverse sneezing is considered a benign problem,” says Dr. Teller.

-However, there are a few steps pet parents can take at home to help deliver some relief:
+However, there are a few steps pet parents can take at home to help deliver some relief for sneezing fits:

 - Speak in a comforting tone.